 Spring 2017 — Shared my intention to leave my work at St. Michael so the parish could hire someone in a timely manner; lots of freelance leads and potential projects.

 Summer 2017 — Left St. Michael at the end of June as planned, but with no certain projects and no safety net.
 Continued to pray, write, and look for work.
 Praying with Saints Padre Pio and Gemma Galgani.
-Joined a new men’s group that is finishing a Bible study on St. Peter.
+Joined a new men’s group that was finishing a Bible study on St. Peter.

 August 10-13, 2017 — My third Demontreville Retreat: I couldn’t really afford the time or the money, but it was necessary at this point to spend time with God, one-on-one.
 Saw clearer than ever before my own role in Christ’s crucifixion and my own need for God’s love and mercy.